dagmawibabi/dblogs/public/blogs/Horrible Web Designs.md

 **Submission 3** - [https://dawit-sh.github.io/shit-post](https://dawit-sh.github.io/shit-post)

 > By [Dawit Sharon](https://github.com/Dawit-Sh/)
->> "I dare you to write your full name and email and then submit!"
+>> "I dare you to write your fullname and email and then submit!"

 > ![Submission 3](../images/HorribleWebDesigns/3a.png) ![Submission 3](../images/HorribleWebDesigns/3b.png)